raccoon-lang/raccoon/README.md

 <h1 align="center">RACCOON</h1>

+:warning: This project is experimental and in active development :warning:

 ### INTRODUCTION
 Raccoon is a language with Python 3.x syntax that is amenable to static analysis.
 The repository both defines the spec of the language and contains a reference implementation of the compiler.